 Mr. John Mules (Vice Chair)

-Mrs. Louise Leess (Chair of the Friends Group)
+Mrs. Louise Lees (Chair of the Friends Group)

 Maintenance and Restoration

 We met on site with the DAC in February to discuss the preferred plan for the church restoration, they were generally supportive and the DAC Chair praised the PCC members for their vision for the church.